Meade ETX-80 Review

 In the end, though, whether my daughter and I really enjoy an observing sessions with the ETX, or absolutely hate it, depends entirely on how quickly we get the thing aligned.
 Depending on its mood, the GOTO is either a really clever feature or an absolute curse.
 Maybe we’ll get better with practice.

-A couple of hundred quid for a nice 80mm achromat on a feature-packed computer controlled mount with tripod and eyepieces is astonishingly good value.
+A few hundred quid for a nice 80mm achromat on a feature-packed computer controlled mount with tripod and eyepieces is astonishingly good value.

 When it works and you get it aligned, the little ETX is lots of fun.
 Even a cynic like me starts to get involved, watching it whirr around the sky and seeing what it can find.
 The tour mode is great and the scope optics perfectly well up to introducing a youngster to the night sky.